What is Radical Innovation?

 This innovation created an entirely new market and changed the way people think about transportation.
 It introduced an accessible and convenient way for people to book rides via a smartphone app, disrupting the traditional taxi industry.
 Uber's model challenged the need for traditional taxi services, offering a more flexible and user-friendly alternative.
 As with the iPhone and many other radical innovation examples, this is also an example of disruptive innovation.

-Radical innovation requires a creative mindset, psychological safety, and a sense of team unity.
-However, organizations also need the right infrastructure in place.
-Whether it’s allowing intrapreneurs to test their ideas or colleagues to collaborate on the next big project, our flagship KICKBOX program is a valuable asset to add to your arsenal.
+For radical innovations to materialize in a company, a creative mindset, psychological safety, and a sense of team unity is required.
+However, organizations also need the right infrastructure and tools in place.
+Whether it’s allowing intrapreneurs to test their ideas or colleagues to collaborate on the next big project, a comprehensive innovation management solution enables everyone to partake in radical innovation.

 Get started today